National Endowment for Democracy: Source of funding

-The NED receives an annual appropriation from the U.S. budget (it is included in the chapter of the Department of State budget destined for the U.S. Agency for International Development-USAID) and is subject to congressional oversight even as a non-governmental organization.
+The NED receives an annual appropriation from the U.S. budget (it is included in the chapter of the State Department budget allocated for USAID) and is subject to congressional oversight even as a non-governmental organization.

 From 1984 to 1990 the NED received $15–18 million of congressional funding annually, and $25–30 million from 1991 to 1993.
 At the time the funding came via the United States Information Agency.
 In 1993 the NED nearly lost its congressional funding, after the House of Representatives initially voted to abolish its funding.
 The funding (of $35 million, a rise from $30 million the year before) was only retained after a vigorous campaign by NED supporters.

-In the financial year to the end of September 2009 NED had an income of $135.5 million, nearly all of which came from U.S Government agencies.
+In the financial year to the end of September 2009 NED had an income of $135.5 million, nearly all of which came from U.S. government agencies.
 In addition to government funding, the NED has received funding from foundations, such as the Smith Richardson Foundation, the John M. Olin Foundation, and others.
 The Bradley Foundation supported the Journal of Democracy with $1.5 million during 1990–2008.

 In 2018, President Donald Trump proposed to slash the NED's funding and cut its links to the Democratic and Republican Institutes.

-Board

-NED's current president is Damon Wilson.
-His predecessor was Carl Gershman, serving between April 30, 1984 and July 2021.
-Carl Gershman was a former Senior Counselor to the United States Representative to the United Nations and former executive director of Social Democrats, USA.

-Democracy Award

-NED's Board of Directors annually gives a Democracy Award to recognize "the courageous and creative work of individuals and organizations that have advanced the cause of human rights and democracy around the world."
-The trophy is a small-scale replica of the Goddess of Democracy that was constructed during the 1989 Tiananmen Square protests.

-Notable recipients include: Nobel Peace Prize laureate Liu Xiaobo, former President of Mexico Vicente Fox, and journalist Veton Surroi.
-Past speakers at the award's ceremony have included U.S. Senator John McCain, Former Speaker of the House Paul Ryan and Speaker of the House Nancy Pelosi.

-Recipients

 Center for International Media Assistance (CIMA)

 In 2006, CIMA was founded as an initiative of the National Endowment for Democracy with encouragement from Congress and a grant from the State Department's Bureau of Democracy, Human Rights and Labor.
 CIMA promotes the work of independent media and journalists abroad, with a focus on the developing world, social media, digital media, and citizen journalism.
 It issued its first report, Empowering Independent Media: U.S. Efforts to Foster Free and Independent Media Around the World, in 2008, and subsequently issued other reports, including a report on digital media in conflict-prone societies and a report on mobile phone use in Africa.